frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-A4-machine-learning.md

 ```

 * Teleoperate the robot to one of the 8 animal pictures in the environments.
 On each wall there is two images of cats, and two of dogs.
 Half on a light background, half on a dark background.
 One wall is well-lit, the other is more in shadow.
-* Save an image file using **rqt** of each picture on the wall, at a distance where animla is clearly visible while not including other animals in image
+* Save an image file using **rqt** of each picture on the wall, at a distance where the animal is clearly visible while not including other animals in image
 * For each picture use the **camera_viz** node to sample the RGB values at a point you choose in each image.
 For example in a corner of the image, in a white patch of fur, or similar.
 Note down the values for each image.
 Avoid black areas as will not change much with lighting.
 Values +- 10 are ok, they will oscillate unless robot is completely still.
 * You should now have 8 images, and 8 RGB value sets.